December 2, 2025

 Picking up over $2,800 for his win, which is put up event organiser Sunpadow batteries, giving his reaction to the race, Kato said it was ‘Very exciting, the last 2-laps everything changing.
 We had a good weekend because Bruno win EP and I get Nitro, so a wonderful weekend.’
 Running through his race, the 19-year-old said, ‘the car felt the best of the weekend in the final so they gave me the best car for the race.
 Also, I did have some mistakes, but I also have good pace so I just kept trying for the win.’
 On his fuel stops, the Japanese National Champion phrased his father and team-mate Coelho’s mechanic Ricardo Monteiro for their role in his win saying ‘they did a very nice job’.
 Asked the significance of today’s win, him winning the final Philippine Masters Race to be run at the famed Circulo Verde track earlier this year, he replied, ‘here is probably one of my best ever races.’

 Asked for a run down on what from a spectators point of view was a very exciting race finish, Ronnefalk replied, ‘I wish I had of been on the other side of that finish of course but it was Kouki’s day, he had more luck when he needed to there towards the end.’
 He continued, ‘It felt like he crashed a couple of times and landed on his wheels and every time I had a roll out there I was on the roof so that’s what you need to win the races and the luck wasn’t on my side in the last 5-minutes.’
 His second time attending the SIGP Offroad race, he added, ‘this is not a track you can step down in terms of driving because you are going to miss your marks out there and lose a lot of time.
 You have to push, I tried, but I had a tap there on the second to last lap on the pipe, saved it, he got by, and on the last lap he went a little wide on the difficult jump section coming on to the back straight.
 I dived on the inside and we went side by side over the first jump and we both tumbled.
 I ended up on the rough and he was the wheels, that’s it not much I could do.’
 One the gap he had established in the middle of the race he said, ‘Everything was working very well but I had two rolls two laps in a row after building up like a 10-second cushion and both of those times I was on the rough so I needed a marshal and brought them back into the game.
 It is frustrating when you lead like 95% of the final and then you don’t come out on top but it was a good race and it’s intense when you have that close of a battle.
-Your not justing battling the guy, I feel like more here you are battling the track out there so that’s offroad.
+You’re not justing battling the other guy, I feel like more here you are battling the track out there so that’s offroad.
 It’s not many times you race on a track like this anymore so it’s good to feel what it used to be like in the old days I guess.’

 Summing up his race as ‘tough’ Coelho explained, ‘I had some very good momentum in the final and some bad.
 I felt like sometimes the car was really good and on rails but then I would grab some hole or something and I’d flip and then it was difficult to get back to the pace.
 It was very difficult to keep that momentum during the 45-minutes and I think that is what cost me the fight for the win because I can’t say I would have been in front of everybody but I am sure if I didn’t make the 10 or 12 mistakes I made in the final I would have been with them in the front.
 I was still not far away from them 5-6 seconds from them.’
 With himself and Kato running together for much of the race, on this he said, ‘I would make a mistake and was able to catch him, and then another mistake and able to catch him all the time like this, until I make 2 or 3 mistakes in a row that pushed me back a lot.
 My last 15-minutes were very good but not enough to catch back up.’
 Also finishing third last year behind Italian duo Davide Ongaro (winner) and Top Qualifier Mattia Polito, asked how this year’s track conditions in the final compare, the reigning Touring Car World Champion replied, ‘It was probably a little bit easier to this year because last year was super slippery.
 It was even more difficult to jump more jumps and this year you were able to jump so I would say a little bit easier than last year but still challenging.’
 He added, ‘This is a very old school track so it’s the kind of track where the tyre doesn’t really make a huge difference but everyone was actually on the same tyres so it looks like a controlled tyre which is very good because that is were comes the pace.
 The track is very rough and you need to be very calm but at the same time you want to capitalise and move forward but sometimes you pay for that.
 I like it a lot and it is really challenging and always very difficult.’